Conflict resolution using DISC can be an effective way to improve and develop interactions between two individuals.

 We need to accept that we cannot change others; the only one who can change the other person is the other person!
 However, we are in control of how we interact and knowing when we should be making adjustments in order to improve our interactions and decrease conflict.
 The only thing you can change and control is YOU!

-Often times, we perceive others through our “filters”.
+Often times, we perceive others through “filters”.
 We make value judgments and may confuse a person's intention with their behavior.
-What it really comes down to is accepting and value our differences and take responsibility for our behaviors.
+What it really comes down to is accepting and valuing our differences, and taking responsibility for our behaviors.

 The Conflict Resolution Assessment